microsoft/api-guidelines/graph/patterns/draft-entity.md

 ## When to use this pattern

-The "draft" entity pattern will be useful for workloads that are backing a UI and expose entities which the UI creates through the use of a multi-page process.
+The "draft" entity pattern will be useful for workloads that back a UI and expose entities which the UI creates through the use of a multi-page process.

 ## Issues and considerations

 This pattern should be avoided; instead, use some storage external to graph.
-TODO write down "why" This pattern *may* be used as a stop-gap if a workload does not yet have the infrastructure for external storage; these entities should be deprecated immediately since they are only a stop-gap.
+TODO write down "why" This pattern *may* be used as a stop-gap if a workload does not yet have the infrastructure for external storage; these entities must be deprecated immediately since they are only a stop-gap.

 ## Example

+### {1} Create a "real" instance with only partial data, getting an error

 ```HTTP
 POST /someRealEntities